ufechner7/KiteUtils.jl/docs/src/reference_frames.md

 ```
 # Reference frames

+## Position and velocity
+For position and velocity vectors of the model the **EG** (North West Up) reference frame is used.

+The controller is using the wind reference frame as shown in the figure below, y-axis downwind and z-axis up.

+Another reference frame is the **ENU** (East North Up) reference frame.

+## Wind direction
+The up_wind_direction is the direction the wind is coming from.
+Zero is at north; clockwise positive.
+Default: Wind from west.

 ## Small earth reference frame

 To understand how the control system is working it is necessary to introduce the small